 MHR aims to foster a rich environment for the local community through various communication activities.
-In MHR's properties such as Roppongi Hills and ARK Hills, events and activities are held like the "Hills Marche" and "Hills Machi-Iku Project" in which local people can participate.
+As community investments in MHR's properties such as Roppongi Hills and ARK Hills, events and activities are held like the "Hills Marche" and "Hills Machi-Iku Project" in which local people can participate.